Edinburgh Guide: Best Things to Do, See & Eat

 If you don’t have time to climb Arthur’s Seat, but you still want a good view of Edinburgh, the next best place is Calton Hill at the end of Princes Street.

-Atop of the hill you are greeted by a visually impressive but surprising collection of buildings and monuments that look a little out of place in Scotland.
-Many of the buildings, such as the National Monument and Dugald Stewart Monument, look like they would have been more at home at the Acropolis in Athens.
-Nevertheless, take the opportunity to explore the various monuments and enjoy the great views of the city skyline.
+Atop of the hill you are greeted by a surprising collection of buildings and monuments that make you question if you’re really in Scotland.
+Many of the buildings, such as the National Monument and Dugald Stewart Monument, look like they’ve been transplanted straight from the Acropolis in Athens.
+It’s truly a sight to behold.
+Take the opportunity to explore the various monuments and enjoy the great views of the city skyline.

 For an even better panorama climb the 143 steps of Nelson Monument to the viewing platform on top (£5).
 The small museum also details the history of the monument, and the man for whom it was named, Admiral Horatio Nelson, who led the British navy to victory at the Battle of Trafalgar during the Napoleonic Wars.